The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: No null concentration

 The a-priori bound shows that if $h \in H$ then the stronger bound \eqref{boot-out} holds.
-Then the perturbative argument shows that for $h \in H$ there exists a fixed size neighborhood $[h-\delta,h+\delta]$ which is in $H$.
+Then the perturbative argument shows that for $h \in H$ there exists a fixed size neighborhood $[h-c,h+c]$ which is in $H$.
 We conclude that $H= [0,1]$, which completes the continuity argument.

-The remaining issue is that of constructing a continuous path from $A$ to $0$.
+\pfstep{Existence of a continuous path $A^{(h)}$} The remaining issue is that of constructing a continuous path from $A$ to $0$.
 In effect it suffices to show that there exists an extension of $A$ inside the full unit ball which still satisfies the assumptions of the lemma and so that $A$ vanishes near $x = 0$.
 Then we can obtain the desired family by scaling\footnote{As in the original proof of Uhlenbeck's lemma in \cite{MR648356}.},

-This can be done as follows: \begin{enumerate} \item In a suitable gauge set $A_r = 0$ on the boundary; see \cite[Lemma~3.5]{OTYM2.5}. \item Double the annulus inside, and extend the connection as odd for $A_r$ and even for $A_\theta$.
-This extension is still $H^1$, and the smallness hypothesis still holds in the double annulus; see \cite[Lemma~3.18]{OTYM2.5}.
+This can be done as follows: \begin{enumerate} \item In a suitable gauge set $A_r = 0$ on the boundary; see Lemma~\ref{lem:Ar=0}. \item Double the annulus inside, and extend the connection as odd for $A_r$ and even for $A_\theta$.
+This extension is still $H^1$, and the smallness hypothesis still holds in the double annulus; see Lemma~\ref{lem:ext-simple}.

-\item Choose a sphere $S$ within the extended part on which $F_{\Theta}$ is small in $L^2$ (this is Uhlenbeck's lemma \cite{MR648356} on the sphere).
-In a suitable gauge (say Coulomb) we can set $A_\Theta \in H^1(S)$, small, and $A_r = 0$ on $S$ (again use \cite[Lemma~3.5]{OTYM2.5}).
+\item Choose a sphere $S$ within the extended part on which $F_{\Theta \Theta}$ is small in $L^2$.
+Using Uhlenbeck's lemma on the $3$-sphere (Proposition~\ref{p:uhl-S3}), we may set $\nrm{A_\Theta}_{H^{1}(S)}$ small in a suitable gauge.
+In addition, again using Lemma~\ref{lem:Ar=0}, we may set $A_{r} = 0$ on $S$.

 \item Choose an extension of $A$ inside $S$ which is small in $H^1$.
-Note that this task is made straightforward by the smallness of the subcritical norm $\nrm{A_{\Tht}}_{H^{1}(S)}$. \end{enumerate}
+More precisely, since the trace of $A_{r}$ vanishes on $S$, it follows that the extension of $A_{r}$ by zero inside of $S$ is in $H^{1}$.
+Similar considerations apply to $A_{\Tht}$ after subtracting an extension of the boundary values, which can be made to have a small $H^{1}$ norm.
+Overall, the $H^{1}$ norm of the extension is small inside $S$, so that the assumptions of the lemma are kept.
+Finally, by smallness we may harmlessly cutoff $A_{\Tht}$ near $0$ as well, as desired. \qedhere \end{enumerate}

 \end{proof}